About Jokes Review

 Editor-in-Chief: Peter Clarke

-Peter Clarke is a writer based in Oakland, California.
-He's the author of the comic novel "Politicians Are Superheroes" (Pski's Porch Publishing, 2018).
+Peter Clarke is a writer based in San Francisco, California.
+He's the author of the comic novel "Politicians Are Superheroes" (Pski's Porch Publishing, 2018) and the novella “The Singularity Survival Guide” (Logos Literature, 2019).
 His short fiction has appeared in over 50 publications, including 3AM Magazine, Curbside Splendor, and Hobart.
-He serves as an assistant editor for Fifth Wednesday Journal and curates screenplaylists.com.
-He holds a BA in psychology from Western Washington University and a law degree from the University of the Pacific, McGeorge School of Law.
+He curates screenplaylists.com and previously served as assistant editor for Fifth Wednesday Journal.
+He holds a BA in psychology from Western Washington University and a Juris Doctorate from the University of the Pacific, McGeorge School of Law.
 See: petermclarke.com.

 Fiction and Art Editor: Mark Dwyer